elahe-n/NASAPictures/README.md

 ## NASA Pictures of the day

-#### Displays 5 images of NASA in every page loading using NASA OPTD api.
+#### Displays 5 images of NASA in every page loading using NASA APOD api.

 ##### Users can add pictures to Favorites
 ##### Users can visit Favorites page by navigation menu in header